qdwang/dawn.js-legacy/doc/API Reference/MixMap.md

 ## MixMap

-MixMap is a powerful reference grid system
+MixMap is a reference grid system

 ## How it works